* Multi-millionaire filmmaker and author

 “We’ve lost something of our soul here in this country … something that separates us from other parts, other countries where we say everybody has their day in court no matter how bad of a person, no matter what piece of scum they are, they have a right to a trial….
 After World War II, we just didn’t go in and put a bullet to the head of all the top Nazis.
 We put them on trial.”

 Occupy Wall Street

 In the fall of 2011, Moore became an avid supporter of of the anti-capitalist Occupy Wall Street (OWS) movement and spoke at some of its gatherings.
-In November of that year, he proposed a number of suggestions aimed at helping OWS “wrestle the control of our country out of the hands of the 1% and place it squarely with the 99% majority.”
-These suggestions included:
+In November of that year, he wrote an op-ed proposing a number of suggestions aimed at helping OWS “wrestle the control of our country out of the hands of the 1% and place it squarely with the 99% majority.”
+These suggestions included, among others: